abhinav-nath/java_back-to-basics/src/com/codecafe/javabacktobasics/corejava/annotations/annotations.md

 @MyAnnotation(value1 = 10, value2 = "some value", value3 = "some other value")
 ```

-## Built-in Annotations used in custom annotations in java
+## Annotations that apply to other Annotations

+Annotations that apply to other annotations are called _meta-annotations_.
+There are several meta-annotation types defined in `java.lang.annotation`.

 1. `@Target`
 2. `@Retention`
 3. `@Inherited`
 4. `@Documented`
+5. `@Repeatable`

 ### `@Target`